I find reports of several actions recently proposed by the Tutunjian Administration to be the height of arrogance.

 First - the raising of the Mayor's salary and the salaries of his staff two weeks after the election.

 These raises if planned for next year should have been included in the Mayor's proposed budget.
 The City Charter requires that raises be included in the budget.
 I didn't see them there did anyone else?
 The Mayor is required to swear by oath that the budget he prepared and submitted to the City Council is complete and accurate.
+Section C-70 D (15).
+Budgetary procedure requires the Mayor to submit the following:

 A certification, under oath, by the Mayor and the Budget Director that, to the best of their knowledge and belief, the budget recommendation reflects all known or anticipated expenditures and accurately reflects all known or anticipated revenues, and is in balance between total expenditure and total revenues.